anywhichway/lmdb-query/README.md

     }
 ```

-When `getRangeWhere` is called with an array it automatically computes an end by copying the start and bumping the last primitive value by one byte.
-This is not done when `keyMatch` is an object, so if you want to use an object to specify a range, with an end, you must specify the end.
-The ensures that `getRangeWhere` behaves identically to `getRange` with the exception of support for functional and regular expression matching.
+## Key Matching

+When `getRangeWhere` is called with an array, it uses the array as the `start` after replacing functions and regular expressions and automatically computes an `end` by copying the start and bumping the last primitive value by one ordering point.
+With the exception of strings, this means by one byte.
+For strings it means adding one character at the lowest string byte, `\x0` ( `\x000` is reserved by LMDB as a special delimiter).
+Foe example, `hello` becomes `hello\x0`.
+In version v1.0.3 and earlier strings also had one byte added.
+Too frequently this resulted in range results that were unexpectedly large.
+If you still want this behavior, use the options flag `wideRangeKeyStrings` set to `true`.
+A better way to match a wide range for the string portion of a key is to use a regular expression.
+For example `/person.*/g` is the same as `LIKE person%` in SQL and will match any string starting with `person`.

 For convenience `bumpValue` is exported from the main module.

-If you provide a start key specification but no end key specification or you do provide an end key specification, and part of either the start or end is a filtering function, that function should return `DONE` if it can determine the key being processed is beyond the desired range; otherwise, a scan of all keys above the first might occur.
-A warning will be logged to the console if a scan is possible unless `getRangeWhere.SILENT` is set to `true`.
+In v1.0.3 and earlier, regular expressions could be passed as strings as key parts and an attempt was made to treat strings that looked like regular expressions as though they were regular expressions.
+This functionality has been removed for key parts.
+If regular expressions are represented as strings elsewhere, they must be converted to regular expressions before using them in keys.

-If you wish to provide a broader range, you can pass an`options` object to `getRangeWhere` with the property `bumpIndex` is set to the index of the key component you wish to bump.
+If you wish to provide a broader range for an entire key, you can pass an`options` object to `getRangeWhere` with the property `bumpIndex` set to the index of the key component you wish to bump.
 If you wish to bump the first item, you can pass `bumpIndex: 0`.
 If you wish to bump the second component, you can pass `bumpIndex: 1` and so on.
 It is up to you to ensure the item at the index is not a filtering function, a regular expression, or a string that can be coerced into a regular expression.
 An `TypeError` will be thrown if you try to bump an illegal value.

-***Note***: When you are passing regular expressions as strings, they must include at least one flag so that they can be easily distinguished from regular strings.
-There may be the rare case when a regular string is treated like a regular expression if you are storing paths as data.
+When `keyMatch` is an object it has optional `start` and `end` properties.
+The `end` IS NOT inferred, so if you want to use an object to specify a range, with an `end`, you must specify the `end`.
+The ensures that `getRangeWhere` behaves identically to `getRange` with the exception of support for functional and regular expression matching.

+If you provide a `start` key specification but no end key specification or you do provide an end key specification, and part of either the `start` or `end` is a filtering function, that function should return `DONE` if it can determine the key being processed is beyond the desired range; otherwise, a scan of all keys above start might occur.
+A warning will be logged to the console if a scan is possible unless `getRangeWhere.SILENT` is set to `true`.

+Internally, `lmdb-query` replaces functions and regular expressions in key specifications with either `null` or `\x0` respectively.
+The core LMDB function `getRange` then returns potential matches that are filtered out unless they satisfy the functional or regular expression constraints.

 # Examples

-The best way to show examples is simply use our test cases:
+The best way to show examples is simply use our test cases, some but not all of which are below.

 ```javascript
 import {open} from "lmdb";